 Parking near schools

 Due to the chaotic nature of traffic around schools at peak times, streets can be an extremely dangerous place for children.
 Young children have not yet fully developed their cognitive abilities.
-Their perception, judgement and awareness of potentially dangerous situations is not adequately developed to enable them to cope with the road traffic.
+Their perception, judgement and awareness of potentially dangerous situations are not adequately developed to enable them to cope with the road traffic.

 Children are not easily visible and often act impulsively, which means if you are driving around a school take special care, to ensure we keep our children safe.
 Remember that children copy adults so you need to encourage good road sense, watch them closely and lead by example.